-Often the Bible uses cause and effect relationships to explain the outcome (or effect) of a particular action or event (or cause).
+The Bible often uses cause and effect relationships to explain the outcome (or effect) of a particular action or event (or cause).
 Key words: so that, and that.

 "I have stored up Your Word in my heart, that I might not sin against You."

 Psalm 119:11